-So, you want to start making video announcements for your church, but you're unsure of where to start.
-There are several key elements you'll need to keep in mind when it comes getting set up properly to make great videos and show your church in the brightest light.
+So, you want to start making video announcements for your church, but you’re unsure of where to start.
+There are several essential elements you’ll need to keep in mind when it comes getting set up correctly to make great videos and show your church in the brightest light.

-A few necessary items will include a camera, a computer, some important accessories for your camera to make sure it is well taken care of and the filming process is easier.
-You'll also need decent software for editing, various items for whatever the environment is you are looking to create for your video, and items to make sure the audio is clean and clear.
+Those items will include a camera, a computer, some essential accessories for your camera to make sure it is well taken care of and the filming process is more straightforward.
+You’ll also need decent software for editing, various items for whatever the environment is you are looking to create for your video, and items to make sure the audio is clean and clear.

 This article will also discuss the very basics of how to make church video announcements once you have all the equipment you need.

 Experience will allow you to create videos of higher and higher quality, drawing in the eyes and ears of people from your congregation and those who might be considering joining.

 It doesn’t take a top-notch camera to record a short video, but there’s no denying that investing in a high-quality camera will allow you to create a high-quality video.